bebeal/gradient-guru/assets/README.md

 # `assets`

-* static assets such as fonts, images, etc.
+* static assets such as fonts, images, mdx, etc.

 ## Fonts